 Nr.
-Learning outcome for the programme with Assurance specialisation Theory tice Common Base of Knowledge Assurance Common Base of Practice Assurance prepare tax calculations and to analyse tax returns or, as appropriate, to critically evaluate these.
-TAX-3a based on the laws and regulations governing non-profit aspects of personal income tax, dividend tax, transfer tax, inheritance tax and gift tax, to prepare tax calculations and to analyse tax returns.
-A TAX-4 to identify or, as appropriate, to discuss corporate tax strategy , including tax planning, tax avoidance and tax evasion.
-A TAX-5 to describe the various forms of monitoring by the Tax and Customs Administration, the role that the tax advisor plays in cooperative compliance and the role of a Tax Control Framework . В TAX-8 to identify and describe issues regarding international and European tax law , including transfer pricing issues.
-A TAX-9 to signal ethical and legal issues related to tax subjects, to balance the interests of the stakeholders involved, and to take professional action based on this. В В CED-1 to express the basic principles and theories of personality psychology , including (a) cognitive (learning), motivational (intentional) and affective (sensitive) processes, and (b) automated (unconscious) and controlled (conscious) behaviour.
-A CED-2 to express the basic principles and theories of the situational and context determinability of professional conduct , minimally including (a) behaviourism, (b) situationism and (c) interactionism (including conformism and socialisation).
-A CED-3 to reflect on the personality and situational causes of one's personal behaviour, and to identify where one's strengths, weaknesses and opportunities for development lie. В В CED-4a to state the basic principles and theories of professional team and collaboration processes .
-A CED-4b based on skills and insights into a work situation, to bear personal or joint responsibility for the direction of professional team and collaboration processes . В CED-5 to state the basic principles and theories of ethics . Α
+Learning outcome for the programme with Assurance specialisation Theory Practice The aspiring professional accountant is able Common Base of Knowledge Assurance Common Base of Practice Assurance TAX-3a based on the laws and regulations governing non-profit aspects of personal income tax, dividend tax, transfer tax, inheritance tax and gift tax, to prepare tax calculations and/or to analyse tax returns .
+A TAX-4 to identify or, as appropriate, to discuss corporate tax strategy , including tax planning, tax avoidance and tax evasion. Α TAX-5 to describe the various forms of monitoring by the Tax and Customs Administration, the role that the tax advisor plays in cooperative compliance and the role of a Tax Control Framework . В TAX-8 to identify and describe issues regarding international and European tax law , including transfer pricing issues. Α TAX-9 to signal ethical and legal issues related to tax subjects, to balance the interests of the stakeholders involved, and to take professional action based on this. В В CED-1 to express the basic principles and theories of personality psychology , including (a) cognitive (learning), motivational (intentional) and affective (sensitive) processes, and (b) automated (unconscious) and controlled (conscious) behaviour. Α CED-2 to express the basic principles and theories of the situational and context determinability of professional conduct , minimally including (a) behaviourism, (b) situationism and (c) interactionism (including conformism and socialisation). Α CED-3 to reflect on the personality and situational causes of one's personal behaviour, and to identify where one's strengths, weaknesses and opportunities for development lie. В В CED-4a to state the basic principles and theories of professional team and collaboration processes . Α CED-4b based on skills and insights into a work situation, to bear personal or joint responsibility for the direction of professional team and collaboration processes . В CED-5 to state the basic principles and theories of ethics . Α CED-6a to describe the theoretical approaches of professional opinion and decision- making processes , including the concepts of heuristics and biases, and to balance В